Workflow States: General Information

 You define and configure states of a workflow when you are defining a new workflow or customizing an existing workflow.

 Each workflow consists of multiple workflow states.
-Each state corresponds to a value of the state-identifying field.
+Each workflow state corresponds to a value of the state-identifying field.

-Adding a Workflow State
+Adding of a Workflow State

 context.AddScreenConfigurationFor(screen =>